Scientists Are Attempting To Determine The Cause Of Death Of A Humpback Whale Found In The Jungle

 And a humpback whale.

-The carcass of a year-old humpback was found in Northern Brazil on Friday, Feb.
-22, nearly 50 feet from the nearby riverbank on Marajó Island.
+The carcass of a year-old humpback was found in Northern Brazil, nearly 50 feet from the nearby riverbank on Marajó Island.
 Biologists believe the whale was pulled by the tide into the mouth of the river, and left on dry land as the waters receded once more.

 It’s worth noting that Marajó Island is not just covered with deposits that have washed ashore, according to IFL Science, it’s made entirely of sediments deposited by river currents.